Portsmouth City, VA Violent Crime Rates and Maps

 USA: $258

-The Cost of Crime per resident in Portsmouth City is $511 per year, which is $252 more than the national average and $273 more than Virginia's state average.
-Below we compare counties similar to Portsmouth City:
+The tangible cost of violent crime is $511 per resident each year in Portsmouth City, which is $252 more than the national average and $273 more than Virginia's state average.
+The comparison below uses counties similar to Portsmouth City:

 • In Newport News City, VA, crime costs $447 per person, which is $64 less than in Portsmouth City.